Social Security Disability for Lupus & Fibromyalgia in Detroit

 But having both lupus and fibromyalgia brings a unique set of challenges in qualifying for disability benefits.
 And even without those complications, most people get denied.

-A lawyer who knows the Social Security legal system can help you through the process.
+A lupus and fibromyalgia disability lawyer who knows the Social Security legal system can help you through the process.

 What would you like to do?